 One of the largest zones of complaints in Chia is the lack of expected performance from NVME drives, which we are working on getting numbers to show exactly why that occurs, but it is a predictable phenomenon given the very large size of a plot at about ~106GB.

-So is Ubuntu Faster?
+So, is Ubuntu Faster?
 Yes overall, given a ramdisk is in play.
 Is Windows faster?
 Not overall, but in a low disk count setup it can be.
-So in the end it comes down to “it depends on your setup” which comes down to personal preferences in OS and Computer format being a desktop or a server.
+Therefore, in the end it comes down to “it depends on your setup” which comes down to personal preferences in OS and Computer format being a desktop or a server.